braice/MuMuDVB/doc/README.txt

 VLC doesn't select the good program even with PAT rewriting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a VLC bug https://trac.videolan.org/vlc/ticket/2782

-The PAT rewrite announces only the streamed channel in the PAT, but VLC also read the SDT to find channels (it should only refer to the PAT) and sometimes select the bad program.
-A temporary workaround is avoid sending the SDT PID.
-You can do this using the `dont_send_sdt` option.

-This option will be replaced by a SDT rewrite.
+You also have to rewrite the SDT PID using the `rewrite_sdt` option

 [[problems_hp]]